UpCloudLtd/upcloud-whmcs-module/README.md

 # UpCloud WHMCS module

-This is a module for adding UpCloud integration onto WHMCS web hosting platform.
+This is a module for adding UpCloud integration onto the WHMCS web hosting platform.

 ## Table of content
 * [Installation](#installation)